 On this website you can learn about what the Math Department has to offer you at Las Positas College.
 Just click on the links at left to find out about our course offerings, meet our faculty and staff and find out about additional resources available to you.
-Click here for a Mathematics Department brochure (192 KB pdf)
+Click here for a Mathematics Department brochure (current as of Spring 2016).

-Las Positas College now offers an Associate in Science Degree in Mathematics for Transfer.
-This degree is intended for students transferring to a CSU with a major in mathematics.
-To learn more about this degree, please consult the Las Positas College 2012-2014 catalog, pages 134-135.
+The Associate in Science Degree in Mathematics for Transfer is a degree intended for students transfering to the CSU system with a major in mathematics.
+To learn more about this degree, please consult the Las Positas College 2012-2014 Catalog, pages 134-135.